Irish Hospice Foundation 2018 Amarach ‘Grief in the Workplace’ survey results

 For over 10 years, the IHF has played a leading role in raising awareness about how grief can impact staff in the workplace and in turn, how organisations, managers and colleagues can provide effective support.

-The IHF has also worked in partnership with Ibec, Irish Congress of Trade Unions (ICTU), the Small Firms Association, the Health and Safety Authority, Government and other organisations to produce a series of helpful factsheets for workplaces.
+In 2021 IHF worked in partnership with Ibec, Irish Congress of Trade Unions (ICTU), the the National Office for Suicide Prevention, Small Firms Association, the Health and Safety Authority, Government and other organisations to produce Responding to Suicide – A Guide for Employers.